knative/docs/docs/install/Knative-with-Ambassador.md

 ## Deploying an Application

-Now that we have Knative and Ambassador running, we can use them to manage and route traffic to a serverless application.
+Now that Knative and Ambassador are running, you can use them to manage and route traffic to a serverless application.

 1. Create a `Knative Service`

-   For this demo, we will use a simple helloworld application written in go.
+   For this demo, a simple helloworld application written in go will be used.
    Copy the YAML below to a file called `helloworld-go.yaml` and apply it with `kubectl`